Embedding Ontologies via Incorporating Extensional and Intensional Knowledge

 \subsection{Concept-level ontology embedding}

 Concept-level ontology embedding methods consider both instances and concepts in an ontological knowledge base as concepts.
 For instance, EL Embedding \cite{7} constructs specific scoring functions and loss functions from logical axioms from EL++ by transforming logical relations into geometric relations.
 Onto2Vec \cite{6} and OPA2Vec \cite{26} are two ontology embedding algorithms based on word embeddings using skip-gram or CBOW architectures.
 Concept2Vec \cite{27} utilizes a random walk strategy to learn concept embeddings through the similarity between concepts.
 CosE \cite{5} utilizes angle-based and distance-based approaches to design two scoring functions to learn \textit{SubClassOf} and \textit{DisjointWith} while preserving transitivity and symmetry.
-Some works study embedding taxonomies and hierarchical structures.
-For example, \cite{nball} proposes n-ball to embed the taxonomy, and there exist a series of researches that utilize non-euclidean spaces, e.g., Poincaré embeddings \cite{noneuc}.
 Concept-level ontology embedding focuses on ontological concepts, disregarding instances within the knowledge base, hence its limited scope.
 Although some ontology embedding methods like OWL2Vec* \cite{14} take instances into account, they fail to distinguish concepts and instances clearly because of the nature of their learning strategies like random walk.
 In contrast, our primary focus revolves around methodologies that differentiate concepts and instances.